-I’m a youth services librarian who lives in North Carolina married to a US Marine who currently lives on the opposite side of the country in California.
-I have three kids-two grown and one getting close-who make me proud and make me laugh.
+I’m a Librarian who lives in California married to a US Marine.
+I have three kids who make me proud and make me laugh.
 I’m pushing 50, working my way through the 100 THINGS TO DO BEFORE YOU GROW UP, and still looking for the adult in the room.
 Feel free to join me.

 Born: Fremont, NE Childhood: Moore, OK